-£289k £322k
+2022 £289k 2021 £322k

-Defined as: The total Group and colleague donations and fundraising for charitable causes.
+The total Group and colleague donations and fundraising for charitable causes.

-Why do we measure this?
 To monitor the value we give back to our communities.

 We continue to support a range of charitable organisations aligned to our purpose and addressing the material issues identified in our Responsible Business strategy.
 We work in partnership with the Irwin Mitchell Charities Foundation (IMCF).